AmandeepKaur0772966/AmandeepsBookStore/AmandeepsBookStore/ReadMe.txt

 After that, I built and checked for the errors and updated the github repo.(10:54pm) It took me 3 hours to complete both sections of this part.

+Part:-4 06-December-2021 (1:55 p.m.)

+Compared my code with the provided code on blackboard.........
+I tried to fix the issue at school now because my own laptop's window got demaged so was not able to do that at home (2:00pm) and it's not fixing and not happy.................will try at home again......because running out of time Updated the github repo and readme(2:15pm)